 By reducing inflammation, ginger is a powerful way to relieve tired, sore joints and reduce swelling.
 It’s even used to treat arthritis.
 (5)

 This can mean less achiness after exercise and relief of knee pain.
 Ginger also reduces menstrual pain and puffiness.
-(2) Dr. Axe talks about how ginger has been shown to relieve cramping and headaches from menstruation as much as ibuprofen.
+Ginger has been shown to relieve cramping and headaches from menstruation as much as ibuprofen.
+(6)